How do you create a great user experience in your web channel—while also honoring your existing order-to-cash processes in SAP?

 This is the challenge which Corevist products solve with prebuilt, configurable integration.
 And while we accommodate all standard SAP processes, some manufacturers have developed unique workflows in SAP that require creativity to translate into an eCommerce user experience.

-We recently encountered this with a client who wanted to break out single orders from Corevist Commerce into multiple sales orders in SAP when line items had different RDDs (requested delivery dates).
+We recently encountered this with a client who wanted to break out single orders from the Corevist Platform into multiple sales orders in SAP when line items had different RDDs (requested delivery dates).

 Here’s how we tackled this challenge in collaboration with our client.